Erak's Ransom: Plot summary

 Meanwhile, the others continue their journey to Mararoc.
 On the way they discover the corpses of the people escorting Erak.
 Seley el'then deduces that they were attacked by the Tualaghi, a nomadic tribe.
 Gilan scouts and discovers the Tualaghis, however, the Tualaghi also discover the Arridi party.
 The Tualaghis attack, though the Arridi group wins the first battle.
 However, the leader of the Tualaghi, Yusal, negotiates with Seley el'then, who is forced to surrender as their group is running out of water and cannot fight a sustained battle against Yusal.
 A Bedullin scout relays this information to the Bedullin, and the nomads offer to help rescue Will's friends.
 On the way, they find and rescue Seley el'then's soldiers, who had been betrayed and left to die by Yusal after surrendering.

-The Tualaghis come into a desert town and locks the party in a storehouse where they had also put Erak.
+The Tualaghis come into a desert town and lock the party in a storehouse where they had also put Erak.
 Toshak reveals himself and boasts of betraying Erak, intending to take over as Oberjarl after Erak is killed.
 Meanwhile, Will, the Bedullins, and the Arridi devise a plan to attack the town.
 Erak and the other prisoners are scheduled for execution.
-When the execution were scheduled they built a platform for the execution.
+When the executions were scheduled, they built a platform for the execution.
 As Halt is pulled forward to be executed, Will shoots the executioner.
 Mayhem ensues, with Arridi and Bedullins mixed in with the crowd revealing themselves and fighting the Tualaghi.
-The captured prisoners join in the fight, and turn the tide against the Tualaghi.
+The captured prisoners join in the fight and turn the tide against the Tualaghi.
 Erak kills Toshak, while Cassandra wounds Yusal in the head with her slingshot, permanently damaging his mind.

 The Araluens return to their home country.
 Some time later, Will graduates from the Ranger program, with his friends cheering him on for his next chapter in his life.